-There are two main groups of water lilies in the world, hardy water lilies and tropical water lilies.
+Premier among pond plants is the water lily.
+There are two main groups of water lily in the world, the hardy water lily and the tropical water lily.

 Tropical water lilies do not like our climate and are difficult to grow unless you have a specialist tropical greenhouse.
 Many tropical lilies are night bloomers, some are significantly scented and there is also a wider colour range, including blue, among these cultivars.
 Indeed, in the USA, where many water lilies are hybridised, it is possible to overwinter tropical lilies, but our experience is that this is a much more challenging and far less rewarding past time in the UK.

-Hardy water lilies are easy to grow if you just follow a few basic rules.
+A hardy water lily is easy to grow if you just follow a few basic rules.
 Hardy water lilies come in a wide range of colours from pure white to deepest maroon, powder pink to golden yellow, with flowers from cup to star shaped.
 They also come in a wide range of sizes from pygmy to large, with flowers from the size of a thimble to a large goblet, and leaves from the size of a 10p coin to the size of a large dinner plate.

-There is a water lily suitable for every expanse of water from a tiny tub garden to a large lake.
+There is a water lily suitable for every collection of pond plants, from a tiny tub garden to a large lake.
 Also, to create a balanced environment for your pond and minimise the invasion of blanket weed, from a third up to half of the surface area should be covered by leaf growth during the peak growing season, for which water lilies are essential.

 Where is the best position for a water lily ?

 Water lilies like warmth and light, so they will grow best in the sunniest part of the pond.
 Most water lilies will not flower well in shade although some will tolerate shade as long as they are in sun for more than three hours per day.